W-KNOTTS/CST-452-Portfolio/portfolio.md

    - The current AudioRipper is restricted to personal and educational use, which may limit its commercial potential.

 2. **Deployment:**
-   - The application has not yet been deployed to a production environment.
+   - The application has been deployed Git Release in this repository.

 3. **Image Metadata:**
    - The functionality for loading cover art from sources other than CDs is incomplete.
 Full metadata loading from MusicBrainz for MP3 files needs to be implemented.